 You can use these to store paper towels, dish soap, and sponges, freeing up your counter space.
 This way your counters can be used for more important things like preparing food.

 Over-the-sink shelves are great for storing your soaps and sponges and more.
-This adjustable kitchen shelf also adds extra storage for clean dishes.
-If you’re looking for a place to store or drain your dishes without using vital counter space, then you need an over-the-sink dish drying rack instead.
+This adjustable kitchen shelf from Amazon also adds extra storage for clean dishes.
+If you’re looking for a place to store or drain your dishes without using vital counter space, then you need an over-the-sink dish drying rack instead (Amazon).
 A multipurpose drying rack is great for drying dishes, fruits, vegetables, and fits nicely over your sink.
 When you’re done using it, just store it away.

 2. Use Wall Space To Hang Items Vertically